-- A. unreasonable requirements on firms in order for them to qualify to do business: - B. unnecessary experience and excessive bonding requirements;
+- A. unreasonable requirements on firms in order for them to qualify to do business; - B. unnecessary experience and excessive bonding requirements; - C. noncompetitive pricing practices between firms or between affiliated companies;

-- C. noncompetitive contracts to consultants that are on retainer contracts; - D. organizational conflicts of interest; - E specification of only a "brand name" product instead of allowing for an "or equal" product to be offered and describing the performance or other relevant requirements of the procurement; and - F. any arbitrary action in the procurement process.
+- D. noncompetitive contracts to consultants that are on retainer contracts; - E. organizational conflicts of interest; - F. specification of only a "brand name" product instead of allowing for an "or equal" product to be offered and describing the performance or other relevant requirements of the procurement; and - G. any arbitrary action in the procurement process.